pi-square-io/iam-terraform-module/README.md

 After creating the two modules, we have to attach the created role to a policy which defines its permissions.
 For this purpose we can use an already existing policy on AWS or we can creat a new policy that fits our needs.
 1. Attach the created role to an existing policy
 We can retrieve the existing policy on AWS using its name or its arn, in this example we choose to use the policy's arn.
-For this purpose, we use  Data Sources: <https://www.terraform.io/language/data-sources>
+For this purpose, we use [Data Sources](https://www.terraform.io/language/data-sources)

 ```sh